 I’m usually pretty good at this, but there’s always stuff that I miss.
 So here’s how this works.
 If you spot something I missed, shout it out down in the comments, or shout it right at me on Twitter (@wayoutstuff), and if it checks out, I’ll update this article.
 With your help, this will become the most complete guide to the Luke Cage Netflix series out there!

-You can use the drop down menu at the top and bottom of this article to navigate directly to the episodes you’re looking for clues on.
 I’ve tried not to put spoilers for future episodes in individual entries, but if you’re down in the comments, beware, as there’s no way for me to control what you see, and I need you folks to help me spot what I missed the first time around!

 So let’s get this started…